-In a number of important cases (infinitely many but still of a very special nature) a homomorphism is accompanied by a natural map from conjugacy classes in a semi-direct $G' \times \Sigma$, where Σ is a finite cyclic group to conjugacy classes in G. Note the transition from the L-groups to the groups themselves.
+In a number of important cases (infinitely many but still of a very special nature) a homomorphism is accompanied by a natural map from conjugacy classes in a semi-direct $G' \rtimes \Sigma$, where Σ is a finite cyclic group to conjugacy classes in G. Note the transition from the L-groups to the groups themselves.
 Then the map $\pi \to \phi(\pi)$ predicted by functoriality is reflected in character identities, and thus in the trace formula.

-$$\phi: {^L}G \to {^L}G'$$
+$$\phi: {}^{L}G \to {}^{L}G'$$

 These character identities usually manifest themselves in relatively simple, easily understood or well understood, contexts-in particular: finite-dimensional representations of G and $G' \rtimes \Sigma$; representations of real groups; and unramified representations.
 New identities would be greatly appreciated.
-Once the basic identity is recognized, the difficulty is, first, to establish sufficiently many of the identities in local harmonic analysis suggested by it, and then to apply their spectra.
+Once the basic identity is recognized, the difficulty is, first, to establish sufficiently many of the identities in local harmonic analysis suggested by it, and then to apply the trace formula to the two groups $G(\mathbf{A})$ and $G'(\mathbf{A}) \rtimes \Sigma$ simultaneously in order to compare their spectra.
 Note that the trace formula compares geometric information, thus integration over conjugacy classes in $G(\mathbf{Q})$ or $G'(\mathbf{Q}) \rtimes \Sigma$, on one side with spectral information on the other.
 The uncertainty principle implies that if most terms on one side vanish then all terms on both sides vanish.
 Various components of the spectrum appear in different ways, and it was, I believe, Arthur's reflections on the identities entailed between the terms corresponding to bound states that led him to the conjecture to which I alluded earlier.
 I cannot give it here.
 It is very delicate, and very important, and is established in some cases, but I am not certain that anyone, even Arthur himself, has fully understood its implications.
 Some investigators have overlooked it to their later embarrassment.